jacksheehy15/milestone-project-1/README.md

 The footer contains links to the organisations Facebook, Twitter and Instagram and YouTube page as well as the organization's email and phone number.
 Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

-LEFT OFF Here

-The email button is set up to automatically open up your email app and autofill there email address in the "To" section.
-As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.

-The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
-Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
-If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
-The user is incentivized as they are told there is a weekly favourite product posted in the group.
 Frequent User Goals
-As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+As a Frequent User, I want to check to see if there are any newly added artists.

-The user would already be comfortable with the website layout and can easily click the banner message.
+The user would already be comfortable with the website layout and can easily click an option in the menu.
-As a Frequent User, I want to check to see if there are any new blog posts.
+As a Frequent User, I want to check to see if there are any new announcements.

-The user would already be comfortable with the website layout and can easily click the blog link As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+The user would already be comfortable with the website layout and can easily click the social links As a Frequent User, I want to be abel to navigate to the organisations social media easily.

 At the bottom of every page their is a footer which content is consistent throughout all pages.
-To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
+To the right hand side of the footer for tablets/laptop the user can see the social links, phone number and email address.
-There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.
+These will be located in the middle of the footer on a mobile device.

 Further Testing
-The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+The Website was tested on Google Chrome, Internet Explorer, Safari browsers.
-The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 6, iPhone 8 and iPad Pro.
 A large amount of testing was done to ensure that all pages were linking correctly.
 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 Known Bugs